JoeyJaySWE/Custom-Battle-Royal/README.md

 * Guard (Bracing yourself, you'll only take half the amount of damge of next incoming attack)
 * Rage (You sacrifce 2 attack rounds, in exchange you'll deal 30HP damge on your third + any damage tacken)

 Once you've made your descsion your always free to change it before finalizing.
-You fighter will then be saved.
+Your fighter will then be saved.

 ### AI
-AI apponent has the same rules of actions like you do.
-Only difference is that he will pick an action at random.
+AI apponent has the same rules of actions as you do.
+The only difference is that he will pick an action at random.
-You may chose yourself if you'd like to have a random AI chosen or chose which fighter it will use.
+You may choose yourself if you'd like to have a random AI chosen or chose which fighter it will use.

 ### Game
-Game starts off by asking how long you want your fights, and provide you with 4 options:
+The game starts by asking how long you want your fights, and provide you with 4 options:
 * Short (Each fighter have 50HP)
 * Medium (Each fighter has 100HP)
 * Long (Each fighter has 200HP)